p2rkw/xf86-input-mtrack/README.md

 ```
 This will enable draging with three fingers.
 Change sensitivity for faster/slower movements.
 Scroll, and Swipe4 are also supported.

+##### Hold and move
+Hold down one finger in place to initiate hold-and-move gesture.
+Then move another finger to drag configured button.
+Gesture will last as long as fist finger (a.k.a. stationary finger) will
+be held down in place.

+Increase TapMaxDist to give stationary finger more freedom.
+Set Hold1Move1Button to 0 to disable, set to other value to send button other
+than "1".

 [1]: http://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt     "Kernel Multitouch Protocol"
 [2]: http://www.gnu.org/licenses/gpl-2.0.html                                   "GNU General Public License, version 2"